Craigspaz/amazon-personalize-connectors/README.md

 3. Join batch inference job file with user-item mapping dataset (joining on item ID)
 4. If item metadata is present in the job input folder, load item metadata and join it to the batch inference results.
 This is where each `itemId` is decorated with item metadata.
 5. For each connector configured in the pipeline configuration file:
     1. If there is state data from the last time the ETL pipeline was run for the job, load the last sync state data and subtract it from the pending updates from the batch inference job.
 This essentially removes all redundant user updates in the ETL job dataset.
-This reduces the amount user updates that are synchronized to the connector destination.
+This reduces the amount of user updates that are synchronized to the connector destination which makes the processing more efficient and can help optimize charges incurred from the connector destination (i.e., [Braze data points](https://www.braze.com/docs/user_guide/data_and_analytics/data_points/)).
     2. Write the final dataset to the `etl_jobs/<job_type>/<job_name>/output/` folder.
     3. Update the last sync state data with the update recommendations (TODO).